fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 * Sensible holes in z stage for adapter
 * Make adapter plate for new spindle (when I have verified hole pattern?)
 * Change tabs on  vertical y axis roller holder to make it impossible to assemble the wrong way (or remove difficulty)
+* Make the rollers not roll on the edges of the countersink on x.

 ### Valchro CAD:
 * New VFD pad for new VFD